Reserve Growth Simulator

 Total TVL

-Revenue breakdown (median)
+Holders Revenue by type (median)

 Market cap